lreiner/cordova-plugin-startapp-ads/README.md

 ```

 ### 2. Setup the Plugin
-You need to init your Plugin with your App ID from StartApp first.
-I would recommend to do it in your **app.component.ts** file.
+To start declare the Plugin below your imports:
 **NOTE: This must be declared in every Page where you want to use StartAppAds!**
-To start declare the Plugin below your imports:
 ```javascript
 import ..... //your imports
 declare var StartAppAds:any;
 ```
-Now you can init the Plugin in your **platform.ready** function
+Now you need to init your Plugin with your App ID from StartApp first.
+I would recommend to do it in your **app.component.ts** file when platfrom is ready.
 ```javascript
 this.platform.ready().then(() => {
   if(this.platform.is("android")) {